 However, Tyniec is not just history, but a living Benedictine community, the largest in Poland, where the daily rhythm is marked by the hours of prayers and work.
 By taking part in Vespers and Compline one can listen to Gregorian chant, resounding in Tyniec every day, unchanged for many years.

-The volunteering project at Benedictine Abbey in Tyniec is an opportunity to be in close touch with cultural heritage – the volunteers will have the chance to live and work for two weeks in a 1.000 years old monastery.
+The European Heritage Training Courses at the Benedictine Abbey in Tyniec are good opportunities to be in close touch with cultura heritage – the participants have the chance to live and work for two weeks in a 1.000 years old monastery.

-The volunteers will be engaged in supporting the actual conservation of marble decoration in the church at Tyniec Abbey.
-The programme is designed to let the whole group be closely involved into the conservation process at all levels that are possible for non-professionals – cataloguing, photographic documentation, measuring, drawing, reconnaissance and documentation of the state of preservation, objects' cleaning from surface dirt – such as wax, paint or plaster splashes –, removing of weathered surface from marble decorations, polishing and marble surface preservation.
+The Training Course in 2018 focused in carrying out works on the Baroque main altar, made of fine Dębnik marble.
+The programme was designed to let all participants be closely involved into the conservation process at all levels that are possible for non-professionals – cataloguing, photographic documentation, measuring, drawing, reconnaissance and documentation of the state of preservation, objects' cleaning from surface dirt – such as wax, paint or plaster splashes –, removing of weathered surface from marble decorations, polishing and marble surface preservation.

-The project will take place from July, 21st, to August, 3rd, 2019 and is organized by Fundacja Chronic Dobro, in partnership with European Heritage Volunteers.
+The Training Course has been organised by Fundacja Chronic Dobro, in partnership with European Heritage Volunteers.